dugancathal/video_conference/tutorial/part1.md

 ## There you have it

-And there it is, part 1 complete in two steps - kind of.
-This is tagged on the repo as `step2` for those following along.
+The code up to this point is tagged on the repo as `step2` for those following along.

 In the next part of the series, we'll work on signalling: the process by which the browsers will exchange initial information before they actually form a peer-to-peer